ellenjunghyunkim/late_life_working/README.md

 3. Download inflation data (API_FP.CPI.TOTL.ZG_DS2_en_excel_v2_4692956.xls) and PPP data (API_PA.NUS.PPP_DS2_en_excel_v2_4684852.xls).

 ## Main Estimation code (in R)
 1. Use 1.
-FInal data set.R to get the final analytical samples for KLoSA and HRS.
+Final data set.R to get the final analytical samples for KLoSA and HRS.
 2. Use 2.
 Descriptive statistics.R to generate the descriptive statistics.
 (Refer to the study flow chart.)
 3. Use 3.
 Main estimtaion.R to replicate and plot main results.
 4. Use 4.
 Subgroup analysis.R to run subgroup analysis.